 Hypothyroidism means that you have an underactive thyroid gland that is not producing enough thyroid hormones.
 Hyperthyroidism means that your thyroid gland is overactive.
 Euthyroidism refers to the normal functioning of your thyroids.

 Hypothyroidism in particular has been connected with gallbladder disease.
 According to one mice study on the relationship between thyroid disease and gallstone formation, 83 percent with hypothyroidism, and 22 percent with euthyroidism developed gallstones.

-A human study on 3749 people between ages 20 and 79 has found a correlation between low TSH levels and gallbladder disease in men.
+A human study on 3749 people between ages 20 and 79 has found a correlation between high TSH levels and gallbladder disease in men.
 A scientific review has also found that hypothyroidism may lead to gallbladder disease formation (9, 10, 11).

 Chronic inflammation can develop in your body due to an unhealthy diet, lack of sleep, stress, smoking, other unhealthy lifestyle choices, toxic overload, and infections.
 Chronic inflammation can have a great toll on your digestion and compromise your digestive health.
 It may increase your risk of gallstones leading to chronic gallbladder problems.